 So, how to get started?

 It's no small feat to develop and implement a viable DLM plan, let alone incorporate it into your wider digital transformation strategy.

 Where should you begin?

 Consider these initial questions to help you jump-start your strategy:

-Depending on your organization’s expertise in the area of records and information management (RIM), it may make sense to get help from experts who know about emerging DLM best practices and how best to integrate those into a digital transformation strategy.
+Depending on your organisation's expertise in the area of records and information management (RIM), it may make sense to get help from experts who know about emerging DLM best practices and how best to integrate those into a digital transformation strategy.